symbiote-h2020/EnablerLogic/README.md

 ### 2. Adding symbIoTe dependencies to `build.gradle`

-Add following dependencies:
+Add following dependencies for on the edge version:

 `compile('com.github.symbiote-h2020:EnablerLogic:develop-SNAPSHOT') { changing = true }`

 This is dependency to development version of EnablerLogic from jitpack.
 It will use the newest version of EnablerLogic published in jitpack.
 This is only for development.

-In the future this will be published in some official repository.
+If you want to use stable version please use releases.
+Current release is 0.3.2 and you can include it with this line:

+`compile('com.github.symbiote-h2020:EnablerLogic:0.3.2')`

 In order to use jitpack you need to put in `build.gradle` following lines as well:

 ```